How to Plan a U.S. History Road Trip (and make it fun!)

 Even if you can’t get tickets (and I hope you can, it is such an amazing show!!), you can still take a Hamilton walking tour to see Alexander Hamilton’s New York.
 There is more history to explore in Lower Manhattan from the Federal Building to specialty attractions like the Tenement Museum.

-If this is your first trip to Manhattan, you will likely also want to take the subway up to Times Square for some shopping or people watching (and maybe catch a show in the Theater District or stop by the Hamilton merchandise store.)
+If this is your first trip to Manhattan, you will likely also want to take the subway up to Times Square for some shopping or people watching.
+See my recommendations on the best things to do in NYC with kids.

 With more time, you can venture into Upper Manhattan and Central Park.
 Two of my favorite museums are the American Museum of Natural History on the Upper West Side, and the Metropolitan Museum of Art on the Upper East Side.